Safe-DS/DSL/docs/api/safeds/data/tabular/containers/Column.md

          *     val plot = column.plotBoxplot();
          * }
          */
+        @Deprecated(
+            alternative="Try ExperimentalColumn.plot.boxPlot instead.",
+            reason="Groups all plotting methods in one place.", sinceVersion="0.15.0",
+            removalVersion="0.16.0"
+        )
         @Pure
         @PythonName("plot_boxplot")
         fun plotBoxplot() -> boxplot: Image

         /**
          * Plot a column in a histogram.
+         *
+         * @param numberOfBins The number of bins to use in the histogram.
+Default is 10.
          *
          * @result histogram The plot as an image.
          *